 - 1 teaspoon baking powder

-- In a large pan (can use a cast-iron skillet) melt the butter on medium heat and soften the sliced onions for 3-5 minutes.
+- In a large pan melt the butter on medium heat and soften the sliced onions for 3-5 minutes.
+Then let cool.

-- If you used a cast-iron skillet bake the corn bread right in there, otherwise transfer the batter to a lined 8-inch square baking dish.
+- Pour the batter into a greased or lined 8-inch square baking dish.
 Bake for 45-60 minutes until top is golden-brown.

 1 Source of both stories: Wikipedia